Spomky-Labs/cbor-bundle/README.md

 # Scope

 This bundle wraps the [spomky-labs/cbor-php](https://github.com/spomky-labs/cbor-bundle) library and provides the decoder as a service
-This will help you to eausily decode CBOR streams (Concise Binary Object Representation from [RFC8949](https://datatracker.ietf.org/doc/html/rfc8949)).
+This will help you to easily decode CBOR streams (Concise Binary Object Representation from [RFC8949](https://datatracker.ietf.org/doc/html/rfc8949)).

 # Installation

-Install the bundle with Composer: `composer require spomky-labs/cbor-budle`.
+Install the bundle with Composer: `composer require spomky-labs/cbor-bundle`.

 This project follows the [semantic versioning](http://semver.org/) strictly.